hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 ## Step 3a Change code to view data on dashboard

 To start and stop the different sensors, different letters (a-r) are being used.
-Later on, when building the dashboard we are going to uses these letters as well to control the smart home from the dashboard.
+Later on, when building the dashboard we are going to uses these letters as well to control the process from the dashboard.

 On the dashboard I use the data coming from the following sensors:
 * gas sensor.